rainite/E-Shop-For-Visual-Impairment/README.md

 Version_3

-Now image be uploaded and parsed correctly.
+Now image can be uploaded and parsed correctly.

 Apr_24.2017